Wei-1/Legit/README.md

 The Variable Operation `a = a * 2` will be executed for two times until `a` becomes `4` and is higher than `3`.

+Lots of operations can be implemented with while loop, the following are some examples.

-Here is an example of defining a function, to sum the Number in a Vector up.
+#### Sum the Number in a Vector

 ```php
 Func: vector_sum;